MicrosoftDocs/power-platform/power-virtual-agents/admin-share-bots.md

 - Team Members can create, edit, and configure bots they have created.
 They can view other member's bots in the team.

 > [!NOTE]
-> If you are an owner of an Azure Active Directory group associated with a team, but you are not also a member of that group, you might not see the team in the Power Apps and Microsoft Copilot Studio apps in Microsoft Teams.
+> If you are an owner of an Microsoft Entra ID group associated with a team, but you are not also a member of that group, you might not see the team in the Power Apps and Microsoft Copilot Studio apps in Microsoft Teams.
 >
 > You can add yourself as a member to the team and it will resolve the issue after a few minutes.